Types of Companies in Canada

 There is also the liaison office, however, this is employed for non-commercial activities.
 In most cases, the representative office is set up by financial companies from abroad seeking to test the Canadian market.

 If you are interested in setting up a business in Canada and need guidance in choosing a type of company, our local agents are at your disposal with information on all of them.
+They can also put you in touch with our foreign partners, if you want to open a company in another country, such as Luxembourg.

 Cooperative in Canada